Particular/docs.particular.net/serviceinsight/sequence-diagram/index.md

 A message arrow shown leaving a processing box represents an outgoing message that was sent or published while processing the incoming message.
 These arrows are shown in the order in which those messages were sent or published.

 NOTE: A processing box appearing further down the diagram indicates that the processing occurred later.
-This means other messages sent by other endpoints may have been processed in the meantime.
-The size of a processing box and the distance between them is not important.
+This means other messages sent by other endpoints may have been processed meanwhile.
+The size of a processing box and the distance between them is not essential.

 ![Failed processing](failing-handler.png)